Gambling can be fun—sometimes so much fun you don’t know when to quit. Good news is there are several ways to help you set and stick to limits.

 Gambling, like most forms of entertainment, tend to be more fun with friends.
 Playing with someone else provides the bonus of having someone to keep you both accountable to your plans.
 The key is to let the other person know what your limits are ahead of time, and vice versa.
 Get on the same page and you’ll be laughing all the way from the roulette table to the buffet.
 Even better, introduce other activities and hobbies, so you’re not just gambling.
 Mixing it up will help you limit your time at the tables.

 Once you understand that gambling is a form of entertainment, it helps to decide how much you’re willing to spend on it.
-For example, if you go to a concert, you might be willing to pay $20 to see an artist or you might be willing to pay more if it’s someone you really like.
 Your budget is unique to you—it should relate to how much you can afford, how much entertainment you want to get out of the experience, and how much you’re willing to lose.

 Setting a budget is actually the easy part.
 Sticking to it may be a bit harder.
-One useful strategy is to take only the cash you’re planning to spend and leave your credit cards at home.
+One useful strategy whether you’re gambling online or in-person is to set a daily budget and stick to it, or to take only the cash you’re planning to spend and leave your credit cards at home when visiting a casino.

-Sometimes getting up from the table or slot machine is not easy to do.
 One of the ways to help you stick to your budget is to set a time limit for how long you’re planning to gamble.
-How do you know when to cash in your chips?

 Instead, set a timer on your watch or smartphone for the amount of time you plan to play, and when the timer goes off, finish your hand and leave.
-Or, better yet, ask a friend or family member to give you a call at a certain time as a reminder.
+Or, better yet, ask a friend or family member to give you a call at a certain time as a reminder to take a screen time break.